grzegorz914/homebridge-lgwebos-tv/README.md

 * If use with Hoobs possible config incompatibilty.

 ## Features and How To Use Them
-* Power ON/OFF short press tile in HomeKit app.
+* Power and Screen ON/OFF short press tile in HomeKit app.
 * RC/Media control is possible after you go to the RC app.
 * Speaker control is possible after you go to RC app and use hardware buttons.
 * Legacy Volume and Mute control is possible throught extra `lightbulb`/`fan` (slider).